 Affidavit: Colorado suspects threw objects at cars before, photographed victim's vehicle after deadly rock strike

-The three suspects accused of throwing rocks at cars last week, killing one woman, appeared in court Thursday morning.
+The three suspects accused of throwing rocks at cars last week, killing one woman, appeared in court via Zoom from the Jefferson County Jail Thursday morning.

 Alexa Bartell, 20, was killed April 19 when one of those landscaping rocks went through her windshield while she was driving on the 10600 block of Indiana Street close to the Jefferson County and Boulder County lines.
 Her vehicle left the roadway and ended up in a field.
 She was on the phone talking to a friend when she was struck and the phone went silent.